soraxas/firmware/README.md

   - `ifPrimary/ifSecondary` act as an abreviation for `resolveSecondary`.
 They use postponing mechanism and allow distinguishing between primary and secondary roles.
 - `MODIFIER`s modify behaviour of the rest of the keyboard while the rest of the command is active (e.g., a delay) is active.
   - `suppressMods` will supress any modifiers except those applied via macro engine.
 Can be used to remap shift and nonShift characters independently.
-  - `suppressKeys` will suppress all new key activations triggered while this modifier is active.
   - `postponeKeys` will postpone all new key activations for as long as any instance of this modifier is active.
 See postponing mechanisms section.
   - `final` will end macro playback after the "modified" action is properly finished.
 Simplifies control flow.
 "Implicit break."
 - Runtime macros: